Winsted Police Department

 In addition to office space at city hall, the department has an interview room where people can report crimes or be questioned about crimes.
 The room has equipment available to document the interview on tape both audio and visual.
 The police department is also equipped with a secure evidence/prep room, and a two-stall garage.
 This police garage has been designed so that it can securely store vehicles for evidence processing.
 Currently, the police department has two squad cars, a SUV, and a snowmobile for patrol use.

-This is Henrich’s 33rd year as part of the Winsted Police Department.
+This is Henrich’s 34th year as part of the Winsted Police Department and has announced his retirement in Feb.
+2014.
 He became Police Chief in 1985.
-Officers Heldt and Pohl are in their fifth year of employment with the city.
+Officers Heldt and Pohl are in their sixth year of employment with the city.
 Besides these full-time officers, the city has two reserve officers (Steve Ebert & Al Melquist) and a roster of 10 part-time officers who help provide the city with police services when needed.

 Some of the programs that the Winsted Police Department is involved with include drug awareness and meth education presentations, DARE, National Night Out, child fingerprinting, a bike safety program at Holy Trinity and Winsted elementary schools, talks to students on any other safety issues the school might request, talks with the Boy Scouts and Girls Scouts to enable them to earn their merit badges, and other community safety talks throughout the year.